 There is nothing more off-putting than seeing used toilet paper flying around near a beautiful natural wonder.
 I am sure, that with tourism in Iceland growing at an unfathomable speed, the local government will look into enforcing the rules more strictly, especially if the tourists don’t respect the land.

 3. Use public swimming pools for the hot springs and showers

-Iceland is also known for it’s many natural hot springs scattered around the island.
+Iceland is also known for its many natural hot springs scattered around the island.
 Some of them like the famous blue lagoon charge extortionate prices (7.000 ISK per adult).
 But don’t worry, you don’t need to be a millionaire to have both, you just need to be smart.

-Not only you will get to shower and the chance to feel like a new person after probably not showering for a good few days (That’s what’s camping is all about, right?), but you can also soak all you want in the hot tub smiling to yourself on the fact, that you just killed two birds with one stone.
+Not only you will get to shower and have the chance to feel like a new person after probably not showering for a good few days (That’s what camping is all about, right?), but you can also soak all you want in the hot tub smiling to yourself on the fact, that you just killed two birds with one stone.